-March 2021 marks one year since the COVID pandemic shut down most of the United States.
+March 2022 marks two years since the COVID pandemic shut down most of the United States.
 But it’s also a marker for another event – Freedom of Information (FOI) Day.
 FOI Day is an annual event on or near March 16, the birthday of James Madison, who is widely regarded as the Father of the Constitution and a prominent defender of open government.

 So, how are these events connected?